shehraan/Vapi-based-Discord-Bot/README.md

    ```
    npm install
    ```
-3. Copy `.env.example` to `.env` and fill in your credentials:
+3. Copy `.env.example` to `.env` and fill it with these credentials:
-   - DISCORD_TOKEN: Your Discord bot token
+   - DISCORD_CLIENT_ID: 1361016921104973904
-   - DISCORD_CLIENT_ID: Your Discord application client ID
+   - DISCORD_TOKEN: MTM2MTAxNjkyMTEwNDk3MzkwNA.GNrCTX.GBHQAllpLWolqG5hl-oWmICQFEhlwle3Z24UOg
    - VAPI_PRIVATE_KEY: Your Vapi private API key
    - VAPI_PUBLIC_KEY: Your Vapi public API key
    - VAPI_ASSISTANT_ID: ID of the Vapi assistant to use